 On Wednesday, King posted, “Party bus on Friday I’m charging 25$ a head.”
 A Friday post said, “Who all getting on da bus let me know now.”

-The bus is owned by Distinguished Gentleman, a local private entertainment company.
+The bus is owned by Private Exclusive Entertaining, a local company.

 Saturday’s shooting is the third involving more than one victim in recent months.
 In February, a Rockford man killed his estranged wife and her boyfriend before turning the gun on himself during a police chase.
 Last month, two Rockford Christian students were shot and killed by their father before he took his own life inside their suburban home.